soc/sbt-website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 level and not at class/method level.

-One could imagine reworking current design to track more information but it would be a very big undertake.
+One could imagine reworking current design to track more information but it would be a very big undertaking.
 Also, incremental compiler used to preserve a whole API structure but it switched to hashing due to infeasible memory requirements.

 #### Detection of irrelevant dependencies (name hashing)